-The motor terminals U, V, W, and the DC-link terminals must be treated as live when the drive is connected to mains.
-Contact with this voltage can lead to death or serious injury.
+The motor terminals U, V, and W, and the DC terminals must be treated as live when the drive is connected to mains.
+Contact with voltage can lead to death or serious injury.

-Do not touch the motor terminals U, V, W, or the DC terminals when the drive is connected to mains.
-Do not do any work on live equipment.
-Before doing any work on the drive, follow proper lock out and tag out procedure.
-Before connecting the drive to mains, make sure that all covers are installed on the drive and the enclosure doors are closed.
+- Do not touch the motor terminals U, V, and W, and the DC terminals when the drive is connected to mains. - Do not work on live equipment. - Before doing any work on internal drive components, follow proper lock out and tag out procedure. - Before connecting the drive to mains, make sure that all covers are installed on the drive, and the cabinet doors are closed.